irismake/ESP32_Bluetooth_OTA_Firmware_Update/docs/en/api-reference/system/freertos_idf.rst

 In Vanilla FreeRTOS, the scheduler can preempt the currently running task if a higher priority task becomes ready to execute.
 Likewise in ESP-IDF FreeRTOS, each core can be individually preempted by the scheduler if the scheduler determines that a higher priority task can run on that core.

 However, there are some instances where a higher priority task that becomes ready can be run on multiple cores.
-In this case, the scheduler will only preempt one core.
+In this case, the scheduler only preempts one core.
 The scheduler always gives preference to the current core when multiple cores can be preempted.
 In other words, if the higher priority ready task is unpinned and has a higher priority than the current priority of both cores, the scheduler will always choose to preempt the current core.
 For example, given the following tasks:

 - Task A of priority 8 currently running on CPU0
 - Task B of priority 9 currently running on CPU1